JP12025/mario2/README.md

 # What to do

 In “Super Mario Bros.” released in 1985, toward the beginning, Mario must hop over adjacent pyramids of blocks.
-In a file called `mario2.py`, implement a program that recreates that pyramid, using `#` for bricks, as in the below:
+In a file called `mario2.py` (Python) or `mario2.jl` (Julia), implement a program that recreates that pyramid, using `#` for bricks, as in the below:

 ```bash
 $ python mario2.py